vikashvs36/hibernate-annotation-tutorial/one-to-one/README.md

 **@JoinTable :** JoinTable annotation is mark for create the relation table where the primary key of both tables will be linked as foreign key.
 * **name** indecate the relation table name.
 * **joinColumns** joinColumns need to specify for customize column name of owner entity in relation table.
+It's optional.
     * **JoinColumn - name :** Name can be anything which you want to customize join column name of owner entity in relation table
     * **JoinColumn - referencedColumnName :** referencedColumnName should be same as owner entity primary key.
+It's optional, main purpose of the *referencedColumnName* is to specify which primary column name to make foreign key.
+    * **nullable :** by default nullable value is true. if you don't want to insert nullable value then you can specify nullable = false

 * **inverseJoinColumns** inverseJoinColumns need to specify for customize column name of owned entity in relation table.
+It's optional.
     * **JoinColumn - name :** Name can be anything which you want to customize join column name of owned entity in relation table
     * **JoinColumn - referencedColumnName :** referencedColumnName should be same as owned entity primary key.
+It's optional, main purpose of the *referencedColumnName* is to specify which primary column name to make foreign key.
+    * **unique = true :** enforces the unique constraint, 1 book belongs to only 1 bookDetails object.
+If value of unique is true then *many-to-one* works like *one-to-one* and *many-to-many* works like *one-to-many*
+    * **nullable :** by default nullable value is true. if you don't want to insert nullable value then you can specify nullable = false

 The *Article* entity create as simple POJO class:

     @Entity
     public class Article {
         @Id
         @GeneratedValue(strategy = GenerationType.IDENTITY)
         private long id;